 The policy and procedures are mandatory for everyone involved with The BHS (and BHSQ).
 Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the BHS.
-We have additional guidance and processes for our BHS Assessments please see Appendix 4.

 The policy will be reviewed every year, or in the following circumstances: